Heat vs. Bulls Player Props Betting Odds

-Nikola Vucevic and Jimmy Butler are among the players with prop bets for the taking when the Chicago Bulls and the Miami Heat meet at Kaseya Center on Thursday (with opening tip at 7:30 PM ET).
+Nikola Vucevic and Jimmy Butler are two of the players with prop bets available when the Chicago Bulls and the Miami Heat meet at Kaseya Center on Saturday (with opening tip at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!